Azerbaijan–Belarus relations

-The importance of relations between Azerbaijan and Belarus is reflected in the Belarusian president Alexander Lukashenko describing Azerbaijan as a "saver" of independence and sovereignty of Belarus and adds that "there's not anything close" in Azerbaijani-Belarusian relations.
 Both countries were part of the Russian Empire until 1918 and before 1991, they were part of the Soviet Union.
 Azerbaijan has an embassy in Minsk and Belarus has an embassy in Baku.
 Both countries are full members of the Organization for Security and Co-operation in Europe (OSCE) and the Commonwealth of Independent States (CIS).
 Azerbaijan is a full member of the Council of Europe, Belarus is a candidate.
 Both Azerbaijan and Belarus are full members of the Non-Aligned Movement (NAM).
 There are more than 6,000 Azerbaijanis living in Belarus.

-In terms of political sense, Azerbaijan has a partial pro-Western government aligned with Turkey and the United States (both the latter are NATO members) while Belarus is allied politically and economically with Russia.

 Recent political relations

 Ilham Aliyev with Alexander Lukashenko in Baku.